-The Post-Primary School Scheme is open to pupils enrolled in special classes, pupils who have complex special educational needs in mainstream classes and those who are most at risk of educational disadvantage.
+The Post-Primary School Scheme is open to students enrolled in special classes, students who have complex special educational needs in mainstream classes and those who are most at risk of educational disadvantage.

-Post-primary schools with special classes running a Post-Primary School Scheme should prioritise pupils in special classes when assigning places for their programme.
-All pupils attending special classes are eligible to participate in their school's summer programme.
+Post-primary schools with special classes running a Post-Primary School Scheme should prioritise students in special classes when assigning places for their programme.
+All students attending special classes are eligible to participate in their school's summer programme.

-Subsequent places can then be given to pupils with complex special educational needs in mainstream classes with the remaining places on the programme being offered to those at most risk of educational disadvantage.
+Subsequent places can then be given to students with complex special educational needs in mainstream classes with the remaining places on the programme being offered to those at most risk of educational disadvantage.

-In mainstream schools without special classes, the school-based programme will support pupils in groups of up to twelve children.
-In deciding eligibility for the programme, priority should be given to pupils with complex special educational needs in mainstream classes with the remaining places on the programme being offered to those at most risk of educational disadvantage.
+In mainstream schools without special classes, the school-based programme will support students in groups of up to twelve young people.
+In deciding eligibility for the programme, priority should be given to students with the most complex special educational needs in mainstream classes with the remaining places on the programme being offered to those at most risk of educational disadvantage.